 Amy Bloom is the author of four novels: White Houses, Lucky Us, Away, and Love Invents Us; and three collections of short stories: Where the God Of Love Hangs Out, Come to Me (finalist for the National Book Award), and A Blind Man Can See How Much I Love You (finalist for the National Book Critics Circle Award).
 Her first book of nonfiction, Normal: Transsexual CEOs, Crossdressing Cops and Hermaphrodites with Attitudes, is a staple of university sociology and biology courses.
 Her most recent book is the widely acclaimed NY Times bestselling memoir, In Love.
 She has written for magazines such as The New Yorker, The New York Times Magazine, Vogue, Elle, The Atlantic Monthly, Slate, and Salon, and her work has been translated into fifteen languages.
-She is the Shapiro-Silverberg Professor of Creating Writing at Wesleyan University.
+She is the Director of the Shapiro Center at Wesleyan University.

 “Amy Bloom gets more meaning into individual sentences than most authors manage in whole books.” – The New Yorker